YosriZaghouani21/flutter2223-S4-GridView-Inputs/README.md

 ## What i Learned
-* render a Gallery-like design showing rows of Images.
+* Rendering a Gallery-like design showing rows of Images.
 * Acessing Every specific unique game and showcasing it's data
 * A better understanding of Graphical control elemets in a tabular form and their types